ceres-solver/ceres-solver/docs/source/nnls_solving.rst

 have a significant of impact on the efficiency and accuracy of the method.
-For example when doing sparse Cholesky factorization, there are matrices for which a good ordering will give a Cholesky factor with :math:`O(n)` storage, where as a bad ordering will result in an completely dense factor.
+For example when doing sparse Cholesky factorization, there are matrices for which a good ordering will give a Cholesky factor with :math:`O(n)` storage, whereas a bad ordering will result in an completely dense factor.

 Ceres allows the user to provide varying amounts of hints to the solver about the variable elimination ordering to use.
-This can range from no hints, where the solver is free to decide the best ordering based on the user's choices like the linear solver being used, to an exact order in which the variables should be eliminated, and a variety of possibilities in between.
+This can range from no hints, where the solver is free to decide the best possible ordering based on the user's choices like the linear solver being used, to an exact order in which the variables should be eliminated, and a variety of possibilities in between.

 Instances of the :class:`ParameterBlockOrdering` class are used to communicate this information to Ceres.

-Formally an ordering is an ordered partitioning of the parameter blocks.
-Each parameter block belongs to exactly one group, and each group has a unique integer associated with it, that determines its order in the set of groups.
-We call these groups *Elimination Groups*
+Formally an ordering is an ordered partitioning of the parameter blocks, i.e, each parameter block belongs to exactly one group, and each group has a unique non-negative integer associated with it, that determines its order in the set of groups.

-Given such an ordering, Ceres ensures that the parameter blocks in the lowest numbered elimination group are eliminated first, and then the parameter blocks in the next lowest numbered elimination group and so on.
-Within each elimination group, Ceres is free to order the parameter blocks as it chooses.
-For example, consider the linear system
+e.g. Consider the linear system

 .. math::
-  x + y &= 3\\
+   x + y &= 3 \\
    2x + 3y &= 7

 There are two ways in which it can be solved.
 First eliminating :math:`x` from the two equations, solving for :math:`y` and then back